fallen-icarus/cardano-swaps/README.md

 ---
 ## Upgradability
 Upgrades to `cardano-swaps` can propagate through the ecosystem of users in a similarly democratic fashion as SPOs upgrading their pools to a new version of `cardano-node`.
 Since users can close their swaps at any time, whenever there is a potential upgrade, users can choose to close their current swaps and recreate them with the new contracts.
 The main challenge here is the bifurcation of liquidity that occurs during upgrade periods.
-However, the more users there are and the more overall liquidity there is, the greater this issue is minimized.
+However, the more users there are and the more overall liquidity there is, the more this issue is minimized.

 ---
 ## Frontend Agnosticism